Sudip-Pandit/Hive-Deep-Drive/README.md

      * Project explanation:

-   ***Create two tables static_part and stg, then load data from '/home/cloudera/partdata/allcountry.csv' into table stg.
+   ***Create two tables static_part and stg, then load data from '/home/cloudera/partdata/allcountry.csv' into table stg***.
    ***Next is select the table from stg and insert into static_part***.
    ***Now you can see the directories /user/cloudera/static_part/ and /user/cloudera/static_part/country=INDIA/****.